AndieWill510/AnotherOption/Options/038-stigma-teaches-the-body-to-hide.md

 ## Pressure

-Autistic people are often punished for not already knowing the invisible rules.
+We are often punished for not already knowing the invisible rules.

 When to move.